LeoGotardo/CustomThread/README.md

+---

 # CustomThread

 ## Introduction

 `CustomThread` is a custom threading class in Python that extends the functionality of the standard `threading.Thread` class.
-It allows for additional features such as returning the result of the target function and raising exceptions in the thread.
+It provides additional features such as returning the result of the target function, raising exceptions in the thread, and more control over the thread lifecycle.

 ## Table of Contents